Biomedical Sciences

 BMMSG 506: Graduate Seminar Series

-Credits 1.0These courses provide graduate students with the opportunity to learn and fine-tune their skills in oral scientific presentation in front of an audience (faculty, research staff and peers), provide exposure to other research areas and disciplines and promote interprofessional collaborations on Midwestern University campus.
-The topic for oral presentations will be chosen by the graduate student in consultation with the student’s research supervisor(s).
+Credits 1.0The Graduate Seminar Series provides graduate students with the opportunity to learn and tune their skills in oral scientific presentation in front of an audience (faculty, research staff, and peers), provide exposure to other research areas and disciplines and promote interprofessional collaborations on Midwestern University campus.
+All non-presenting students will be required to provide a constructive, peer-review of the presenting student’s presentation.
+This course will emphasize critical thinking and professionalism in the biomedical sciences.
+The topic for oral presentations will be chosen by the graduate student in consultation with the student’s lab research supervisor(s).

 BMMSG 507: Journal Club